yacitus/SSAuction-Live/README.md

 ## TODO:

-* make Rostered Players table on team & auction pages sortable
+* make Rostered Players table on team page sortable
 * add breadcrumbs to header (I like the chevron's on https://petal.build/docs/breadcrumbs)
 * don't link to bids page from auction and team pages if there are zero open bids
 * figure out how to dedupe team_live/bids.html.heex and auction_live/bids.html.heex